Mathef/docs-4-ai/crawl4ai_docs.md

 # Session-Based Crawling for Dynamic Content

 In modern web applications, content is often loaded dynamically without changing the URL.
-Examples include \"Load More\" buttons, infinite scrolling, or paginated content that updates via JavaScript.
+Examples include "Load More" buttons, infinite scrolling, or paginated content that updates via JavaScript.
 To effectively crawl such websites, Crawl4AI provides powerful session-based crawling capabilities.

-This guide will explore advanced techniques for crawling dynamic content using Crawl4AI\'s session management features.
+This guide will explore advanced techniques for crawling dynamic content using Crawl4AI's session management features.

 ## Understanding Session-Based Crawling